alienscience/clj-ldap/README.md

      (ldap/modify conn "cn=dude,ou=people,dc=example,dc=com"
                   {:add {:telephoneNumber "232546265"}})

+## search [connection base]  [connection base options]

+Runs a search on the connected ldap server, reads all the results into memory and returns the results as a sequence of maps.

+Options is a map with the following optional entries:
+      :scope       The search scope, can be :base :one or :sub, defaults to :sub
+      :filter      A string describing the search filter, defaults to "(objectclass=*)"
+      :attributes  A collection of the attributes to return, defaults to all user attributes e.g
+    (ldap/search conn "ou=people,dc=example,dc=com")

+    (ldap/search conn "ou=people,dc=example,dc=com" {:attributes [:cn]})

+## search! [connection base f]   [connection base options f]

+Runs a search on the connected ldap server and executes the given function (for side effects) on each result.
+Does not read all the results into memory.

+Options is a map with the following optional entries:
+     :scope       The search scope, can be :base :one or :sub, defaults to :sub
+     :filter      A string describing the search filter, defaults to "(objectclass=*)"
+     :attributes  A collection of the attributes to return, defaults to all user attributes
+     :queue-size  The size of the internal queue used to store results before they passed to the function, the default is 100

+e.g
+     (ldap/search! conn "ou=people,dc=example,dc=com" println)

+     (ldap/search! conn "ou=people,dc=example,dc=com"
+                        {:filter "sn=dud*"}
+                        (fn [x]
+                           (println "Hello " (:cn x))))

 ## delete [connection dn]

 Deletes the entry with the given DN on the connected ldap server.